NTMNathan/NTMNathan/README.md

 I am a developer and occasional YouTuber who likes creating awesome stuff and is the owner of NTM Central, a brand group consisting of NTM Development, NTM Games and NTM MC.
 Living in NSW Australia, I've been programming for about 4 years full time now and I love it.
 Outside of doing that kind of stuff I am either gaming, going to the beach or travelling.

 # Facts
 - Currently 20 years old.
-Studying game development and graphic design for education
+Studying game development and graphic design for education.
 - Developing Nate Bot and Weeby API full time
 - Working for [@Paroxity](https://github.com/Paroxity/) part time on Hive Tools
 - Trying to learn C#, TypeScript and Rust